What is Short Term Finance?

 Types / Sources of Short-Term Financing

-As we understood, why we need short-term financing, there are various sources of short-term financing for a business.
+As we understand why we need short-term financing, there are various sources of short-term financing for a business.
 Each type of short-term finance has different characteristics and can be used in different situations.
 Some of those are explained below:

 Ooh yes, you have understood it right.
 It is the credit extended by the accounts payables.
 We would classify this credit into 2 types – free trade credit and paid trade credit.
 After a particular no. of days as per payment terms, the supplier charges interest on the delay of payment.
-So, the period before this is free trade credit and after that is paid trade credit.
+So, the period before this is free trade credit, and after that is paid trade credit.

 Short-term / Working Capital Loans

 Short-term loans can be availed from banks and other financial institutions.
 Banks extend these loans after careful study of the business, its working capital cycle, past track record, etc. Once availed, these loans are repaid either in small installments or may be paid in full at the end of the period.
 This depends on the terms of the loan.
 It is advisable to use these loans for financing permanent working capital needs.
 There are other alternatives to fund the temporary working capital needs.
-For more refer to Working Capital Loans.
+For more, refer to Working Capital Loans.